 - Through online lectures on 31 topics, English teachers of Science gradually guide children to explore scientific thing in an English language environment.

-- There are 62 live lessons online for this course, and the replays of recorded lessons are unlimited.
+- There are 31 live lessons online for this course.

-- Study intensity: 2-3 lessons per week; 30 minutes per lesson.
+- Study intensity: 1 lesson per week; 60 minutes per lesson.